CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: Experiment Design

 \subsection{Research Questions}

 Our work aims to answer the following three Research Questions (RQs). \begin{itemize} \item \textbf{RQ1: How well does LLM-as-a-Judge perform on coding tasks?} In RQ1, we investigate the performance of a variety of LLM-as-a-Judge models on coding tasks (i.e., code generation, code repair, and unit test generation). \item \textbf{RQ2: How robust and generalizable is LLM-as-a-Judge?} In RQ2, we study whether current LLM-as-a-Judge models can generalize across different model responses and are robust against candidate position swap. \item \textbf{RQ3: How does prompting impact LLM-as-a-Judge performance?} In RQ3, we study the effect of different prompting formats, specifically point-wise and pair-wise evaluation, on the performance of LLM-as-a-Judge models.
-Additionally, we examine the impact of candidate response pre-processing, exploring three methods: using the full response without modification, retaining only code and comments, and using code only. \end{itemize}
+We also examine the impact of candidate response pre-processing by comparing three approaches: using the full response, retaining only code and comments, and using code only.
+Lastly, we explore the use of pair-wise prompting for inference-time scaling. \end{itemize}